 - c.
 After the priest is done with this prayer, the Gloria begins. - d.
-If Renewal of Baptismal Promises takes the place of the Creed, the Penitential Rite is prayed at the beginning of the Mass as usual. - 3.
+If Renewal of Baptismal Promises takes the place of the Creed, the Penitential Rite is prayed at the beginning of the Mass as usual, and the Sprinkling Rite takes place after the Renewal of Baptism Promises. - 3.
 Gloria is sung (with gusto and enthusiasm). - 4.
 Collect is prayed. - 5.
 Liturgy of the Word takes place as normal. - 6.
-The double Alleluia is added to the sung dismissal formulary (Easter Vigil, 69). - 7.
 The Sequence is sung or said before the Alleluia at all Masses on Easter Sunday (GIRM no., 62). - a.
-The Sequence may be sung or said from the ambo or another suitable place. - 8.
-The double Alleluia is added to the dismissal formulary during the octave of Easter (i.e. "Go forth, the Mass is ended, alleluia," or "Go in peace, alleluia, alleluia" and the response, "Thanks be to God, alleluia, alleluia.")
-(Easter Vigil, 69) - 9.
-Some parishes may also have scheduled "Sunrise Services" during the early dawn of Easter Sunday Morning.
-Such traditions, date back to the European Christians in 1700s. - a.
-Salubong is an Easter tradition that is celebrated by Filipino Catholics around the world.
-Salubong means encounter or in Spanish, "encuentro."
-This is a reenactment of the Risen Jesus meeting his sorrowful Mother Mary on the road.
-The choirs of angels played by the children sing the song of "Regina Caeli" or in Tagalog "Reyna ng Langit" with joy and gladness singing to Mother Mary that her son is risen from the dead. - b.
-A black veil that covers the grieving Mother is then swiped away by an angel and the bells are rung and "Alleluia" is sung.
-This is a great moment for the Church, especially for the families to come together in procession and prayer and experience the joyful and glorious resurrection of our Lord Jesus Christ.
+The Sequence may be sung or said from the ambo or another suitable place. - 7.
+The Creed is recited unless it is replaced with the Renewal of Baptismal Promises and sprinkled with holy water - 8.
+If the Roman Canon is used (Eucharistic Prayer I), it takes proper forms in paragraphs 86 and 87. - 9.
+The double Alleluia is added to the dismissal formulary during the octave of Easter (i.e. "Go forth, the Mass is ended, alleluia," or "Go in peace, alleluia, alleluia" and the response, "Thanks be to God, alleluia, alleluia") (Easter Vigil, 69).